aFarkas/respimage/README.md

 ##Known issues/caveats
 * browsers without picture and srcset support and disabled JS will either show the image specified with the ``src`` attribute or - if ommitted - show only the alt text
-* ``respimg`` is quite good at detecting not to download a source candidate, because an image with a higher resolution was already downloaded.
+* ``respimg`` is quite good at detecting not to download a source candidate, because an image with a good resolution was already downloaded.
 If a fallback src with a lower resolution or another art direction set is used, ``respimg`` however will start to download the better candidate, after the browser might already started to download the worse fallback candidate.
 Possible solutions/workarounds:
     * ommit the ``src`` attribute,
     * add the attribute ``data-no-ri`` to the images, which shouldn't be polyfilled,
     * use a lazyLoading script (what you should do, if you are a performance aware developer anyway) or
-    * simply live with it.
+    * simply live with it. (recommended, because ``respimg`` does not simply switch the image src, but implements the [low qualitiy image placeholder (LQIP)](http://www.guypo.com/feo/introducing-lqip-low-quality-image-placeholders/) technique
 * Media queries support in old IEs (IE8/IE9) are limited to min-width and max-width.
 For IE9 it is possible to extend support by including a [``matchMedia`` polyfill](https://github.com/paulirish/matchMedia.js).

 ##Responsive images and lazy loading